-security standards, thereby maximizing the ability of iSF to integrate and interoperate with other secure systems.
+One of the goals of the iSF is to base the security framework on established security standards, thereby maximizing the ability of iSF to integrate and interoperate with other secure systems.
 This section lists the security standards currently supported by the iSF.
-Standards supported by iSF The following security standards are supported by iSF: HTTP login mechanisms-that is, HTTP basic authentication and HTTP form-based authentication.
+Overview Standards supported by iSF The following security standards are supported by iSF: HTTP login mechanisms-that is, HTTP basic authentication and HTTP form-based authentication.
 Secure Sockets Layer / Transport Layer Security (SSL/TLS), from the Internet Engineering Task Force, which provides data security for applications that communicate across networks.
 CCITT X.509, which governs the form of security certificates based on public (asymmetric) key systems) OMG Common Secure Interoperability specification (CSIv2) The XML Key management Specification (XKMS), which specifies the protocols for distributing and registering public keys.
-XKMS is composed of the XML Key Information Service Specification (X-KRSS).
-XKMS provides the Public Key Infrastructure (PKI) support in ISF.
-Security Assertion Markup Language (SAML) from the Organization for the Advancement of Structured Information Standards (OASIS), whici is the XML security standard for exchanging authentication and authorization information.
-The SAML specification provides bindings for various transport protocols including HTTP/HTTPS and SOAP.
-Secure Multipurpose Internet Mail Extensions (S/MIME), which is a specification for secure electronic mail, and is designed to add securit to e-mail messages in MIME format.
-WS-Security, which a proposed standard from Microsoft, IBM, and VeriSign.
-It defines a standard set of SOAP extensions, or message HTTP login mechanisms-that is, HTTP basic authentication and HTTP form-based authentication.
-Secure Sockets Layer / Transport Layer Security (SSL/TLS), from the Internet Engineering Task Force, which provides data security for applications that communicate across networks.
-CCITT X.509, which governs the form of security certificates based o public (asymmetric) key systems) OMG Common Secure Interoperability specification (CSIv2) The XML Key management Specification (XKMS), which specifies the protocols for distributing and registering public keys.
-XKMS is composed of the XML Key Information Service Specification (X-KISS) and the XML Key Registration Service Specification (X-KRSS).
-XKMS provides the Public Key Infrastructure (PKI) support in iSF.
-Security Assertion Markup Language (SAML) from the Organization for the Advancement of Structured Information Standards (OASIS), whic is the XML security standard for exchanging authentication and authorization information.
-The SAML specification provides bindings for various transport protocols including HTTP/HTTPS and SOAP.
-Secure Multipurpose Internet Mail Extensions (S/MIME), which is a specification for secure electronic mail, and is designed to add securit to e-mail messages in MIME format.
-WS-Security, which a proposed standard from Microsoft, IBM, and VeriSign.
-It defines a standard set of SOAP extensions, or message Overview interoperate with other secure systems.
-This section lists the security Web services applications.
-Lava Authentication and Authorization Service (TAAS) HTTP login mechanisms-that is, HTTP basic authentication and HTTP form-based authentication.
-Secure Sockets Layer / Transport Layer Security (SSL/TLS), from the Internet Engineering Task Force, which provides data security for applications that communicate across networks.
-CCITT X.509, which governs the form of security certificates based on public (asymmetric) key systems) OMG Common Secure Interoperability specification (CSIv2) The XML Key management Specification (XKMS), which specifies the protocols for distributing and registering public keys.
 XKMS is composed of the XML Key Information Service Specification (X-KISS), and the XML Key Registration Service Specification (X-KRSS).
 XKMS provides the Public Key Infrastructure (PKI) support in iSF.
 Security Assertion Markup Language (SAML) from the Organization for the Advancement of Structured Information Standards (OASIS), which is the XML security standard for exchanging authentication and authorization information.
 The SAML specification provides bindings for various transport protocols including HTTP/HTTPS and SOAP.
 Secure Multipurpose Internet Mail Extensions (S/MIME), which is a specification for secure electronic mail, and is designed to add security to e-mail messages in MIME format.
 WS-Security, which a proposed standard from Microsoft, IBM, and VeriSign.
 It defines a standard set of SOAP extensions, or message headers, that can be used to implement integrity and confidentiality in Web services applications.
+Lava Authentication and Authorization Service (IAAS)